 - Place peas in the bowl of a food processor or mini chopper and pulse until the peas are smooth.

-- Transfer peas into a medium bowl and add lime juice, tomato, onion, jalapeño, garlic, salt, and black pepper.
+- Transfer peas into a medium bowl and add lime juice, tomato, onion, jalapeño, cilantro, garlic and salt.
 Stir everything together with a fork.